Google to shut Reader web feed application, users vent

 Change.org, a for-profit platform funded through non-profit advertising, is paid by human and animal rights organizations such as Amnesty International and the Humane Society to host their petitions.
 It has 20 million users.

-Some Google Reader users pointed out alternative readers such as Feedly, RSSowl and NewsBlur, and Feedly was quick to capitalize on Google's announcement by offering tips to Reader users for moving their data to its website.
+Some Google Reader users pointed out alternative readers such as Feedly (r.reuters.com/sur66t), RSSowl and NewsBlur, and Feedly was quick to capitalize on Google's announcement by offering tips to Reader users for moving their data to its website.

 NewsBlur said in a Tweet that its site had slowed because of the heavy traffic caused by users fleeing Google Reader.